-- Economy- The cloud model lowers the barriers to entry—especially cost, complexity, and lengthy time-to-value.
+The cloud model lowers the barriers to entry, especially when it comes to cost, complexity, and lengthy time-to-value.
 Cloud pricing differs greatly compared to on-premises infrastructure.
-You have to take into consideration licensing, man-power, hardware, real estate, electricity, support cost, security, deployment cost and depreciation.
-All this comes with fixed capacity.
-But with the cloud, you get to pay for what you use and can even vary the desired configuration and performance levels.
-And it isn’t just the time and money; Cloud deployment can also free up your resources that otherwise would have been dedicated to managing the new environment
+With on-prem, you have to take into consideration licensing, manpower, hardware, real estate, electricity, support cost, security, deployment cost, and depreciation.
+All this comes with a fixed capacity.
+With the cloud, you get to pay for what you use and can even vary the desired configuration and performance levels.
+And it isn’t just time and money – cloud deployment can also free up resources that would otherwise be dedicated to managing the new environment.

-Azure SQL Data Warehouse, a cloud based data warehouse hosted on Microsoft Azure is capable of processing massive volumes of data and can provide your business the speed & scale that it needs to manage enterprise data.
+Azure SQL Data Warehouse, a cloud-based data warehouse hosted on Microsoft Azure is capable of processing massive volumes of data and can provide your business the speed & scale that it needs to manage enterprise data.

 At CloudMoyo, we help you migrate your data platform to the Azure cloud, as well as help build customized solutions in Azure to make the most out of your data.
 To learn more, contact our team for a cloud consultation, or just to ask any questions you have about cloud migration!